The Right Way to Write SOAP Notes for Cardiac Patients (Finally)

 Let's break down exactly how to document cardiac cases that are both clinically sound and refreshingly straightforward to complete.

-Quick tip: I hacked SOAP notes and built a soapnotes.doctor so everybody would hack them as well.
+Quick tip: I hacked SOAP notes and built soapnotes.doctor so everybody could hack them as well.
 Head over to soapnotes.doctor, use the record button during a session, use the "save session" to get a tailored soap note to your need.
 HIPAA compliance.
 Military grade encryption.
 All you need.

 A Jiffy into SOAP Notes